bryanwhiting/blog/book-review/the-old-man-and-the-sea.md

 - thank goodness they're not as intelligent as those who kill them, though they're more noble and able
 - Let him believe I am more man than I AM and I will be so
 - "The thousand times he had proved it didn't matter now.
 He needs to prove it again anew that he's a man"
+- Boy: "I have so much to learn from you" - after the boy has just gotten "lucky".

 Storytelling